AnnableLab/annablelab.github.io/pages/prerequisites.md

 [Solcast Integration](https://github.com/BJReplay/ha-solcast-solar/tree/main).
 This requires an account and a site setup describing your setup via their website.

 Note: They recommend a site-per-string but have a restriction of 2 sites for a free user.
-If you have more strings you can weighted average them down to 2 (e.g. East and West).
+If you have more strings, you can weight average them down to 2 (e.g. East and West).
 It is on my TODO list to give a 4-string example here.

 ### Pricing forecast